Into the Badlands (TV series): Production

 Described as a "genre-bending martial arts series", the story is loosely based on the classic Chinese tale Journey to the West.
 AMC ordered six one-hour-long episodes of the action-drama developed by AMC Studios for a premiere in late 2015.
 Executive producer Stephen Fung also serves as the series' action director alongside veteran Hong Kong choreographer, Ku Huen-chiu.
 AMC renewed the show for a 10-episode second season, which premiered on March 19, 2017.
 On April 25, 2017, AMC renewed the series for a 16-episode third season which premiered nearly a year later on April 22, 2018.

-The series was filmed in Louisiana for the first season but production then moved to Ireland, shooting around Dublin and County Wicklow.
+The series was filmed in Louisiana for the first season, but production then moved to Ireland, shooting around Dublin and County Wicklow.

-On February 9, 2019, AMC canceled the series after three seasons.
+On February 9, 2019, AMC announced that the series would end after season 3, with its final episode airing May 9.
+Sherman Augustus has stated that there were originally plans for a fourth season, which would have explored the lore behind the show's post-apocalyptic setting.
+He has also claimed that there were plans for a spin-off series which were ultimately scrapped.
+Alfred Gough and Miles Millar later revealed that the planned spin-off would have been set 20 years after the events of the original show, following Sunny's son Henry and The Widow's daughter as young adults in a town run by Nick Frost's Bajie, who would have acted as a mentor figure.

 Broadcast

 Internationally, the series premiered in Australia on November 17, 2015, on Showcase.
 In Germany, Austria, Italy, and the UK, the series is available through Amazon Prime Instant Video with each episode accessible the day after the U.S. air date.
 BBC America began airing double episodes on August 20, 2016, at 10pm ET.